Cherry-almond clafoutis with Cognac A delicious, slightly crunchy take on the classic French dessert recipe

 - Preheat oven to 375°F (190ºC).

-- Cook’s note: The clafoutis can be made up to 4 hours ahead and kept in a cool place at room temperature.
-To serve, re-heat at 375°F (190ºC) for 5 to 6 minutes until warm.
+- Cook’s note: The clafoutis can be made up to 4 hours ahead and kept at room temperature.
+To serve, reheat at 375°F (190ºC) for 6 to 7 minutes until warm.
 If refrigerated, the tops will become soggy.